Help Your Contact Centre Team Leaders Do Better — Part 2

 The Contact Centre environment is complex.

-It’s an ecosystem that combines the needs and wants of Employees, Customers and Senior Leaders with the business disciplines of operations, leadership, business performance, technology, strategy, experience management and more.
+It’s an ecosystem that combines the needs and wants of employees, customers, and the organization — with the disciplines of operations, leadership, business performance, technology, strategy, experience management, and more.

 Help your Contact Centre Team Leaders do better by formalizing your approach to their development.